Bachelor of Science in Chemical Engineering

 As a College of Engineering and Computer Science graduate with a major in chemical engineering, you can explore careers such as:

-You can also pursue graduate training in such areas as medicine, molecular and cellular engineering, quantitative biology, and more.
+You can also pursue graduate training in such areas as law, medicine, chemical engineering, molecular and cellular engineering, nuclear engineering, materials science, engineering management, and more.
 Recent graduates of the program have attended some of the top graduate schools in the United States.